XcalableMP/manual/en/gmove.rst

 in mode
 ---------
-It operates as in mode by setting in clause to gmove directive
+It operates as in mode by setting in clause to gmove directive.

 * XMP/C program